vel2006/Errox_CMD/README.md

   Works by calling cmd.exe through subprocess (has not been tested for bypassing the blockage of cmd.exe yet) and constantly reading it's output, meaning that the process never closes or halts.
 While a crude method, it does work.
 The input is then fed into the subprocess input, executed, then read due to the constant reading of the process.
 While, this can be detected by it's long cmd.exe process, it does pass any pure file scan.

 ## Out dated information:

+### Version 3.7

+  Version 3.7 brought changes to how the dictionary is handled inside of TargetInstallerCreator.py.
+Instead of using a static dictionary of commands, anyone can now simply edit the contents of each directory holding commands, and even add their own!
+This allows for the script to be more versatile and change on the fly with each user's needs.

 ### Version 2